 So… you have a vacancy?
 Finding quality tenants for your Toronto rental home can be time-consuming and stressful.
 While some property owners choose to go it alone, more and more are opting to enlist the services of a real estate agent well versed in navigating the pitfalls of renting a Toronto property in a saturated market place.
 From pricing and advertising; to showing, screening, and negotiating a final offer.
 Why?
 Check out some of the most common reasons, listed below.

 While real estate agents do take a commission to help you rent your Toronto based property (typically one month’s rent + tax), when it all boils down, there’s no one more capable of positioning your vacancy at the high-end of the local rental market than an agent.
 An experienced real estate agent will be in the loop about what constitutes a fair price for your rental based on factors like location, amenities, condition of the building and nearby facilities.
 With the new Rental Fairness Act now in affect, an agent will be able to get you a higher rental price from the get-go.
 Almost unanimously, clients working with realtors will rent their property for a much heftier sum than their agent-less counterparts.
 What does this mean?
 Real estate agents pay for themselves (and then some) in the long run.

 Buy into a Larger Market

 Realtors are known for rubbing elbows at dinner parties which, more often than not, means that they have extended networks that you (as a landlord) can take advantage of.
-Not only can an agent list your property on MLS, a 44,000-strong realtor-exclusive listing service, but they can also share your property details with prospective tenants on the front lines.
-Realtors know how to successfully market properties — it’s in their job description — so you can be sure that you’re getting top dollar for your listing.
+Not only can an agent list your property on Toronto MLS listing, a 44,000-strong realtor-exclusive listing service, but they can also share your property details with prospective tenants on the front lines.
+Realtors know how to successfully market properties — it’s in their job description — so you can be sure that you’re getting top dollar for your home listing.

 Manage your Schedule